How to Dispel the Stigma of Mental Illness

 While treatment for diabetes, arthritis, and heart disease is commonplace and expected, what prevents people from receiving professional care for conditions like depression, anxiety, and bipolar disorder?

 The Stigma of Mental Illness

 There are many roadblocks in the path to psychological and emotional wellness.
 Chief among them is the stigma surrounding mental health conditions.
 Individuals and families are often reluctant to seek professional help because of the misinformation, sense of shame, and negative perceptions that surround mental illness.

 Just like physical conditions can escalate to serious health problems when they are unchecked, mental health issues can worsen when they go untreated.
 They fray relationships with family and friends, derail careers, and prevent people from leading fulfilling lives and doing the things they love to do.
-Those who struggle with mental health conditions may begin to internalize the stigma, causing them to become pessimistic and losing hope for their recovery.
+Those who struggle with mental health conditions may begin to internalize the stigma, causing them to become pessimistic and lose hope for their recovery.

 Become a Part of the Solution

 I believe that knowledge can save lives.
 Education and increased awareness of the importance of mental health is the most important way to dispel the stigma surrounding mental illness.
 It paves the way for timely treatment interventions and better outcomes.

 There are efforts underway throughout the country and across the world to end the stigma of mental illness.
 At AMN, we are committed to removing both perceived and actual barriers to seeking assistance – in the healthcare industry and in all workplaces.